jslade/python-monque/README.md

     print "result of plus:", plus.wait()
     print "result of minus:", minus.wait()

-Run a worker to consume the tasks from the queue:
+Run a worker to consume the tasks from the queue, using the same *my_tasks* module:

     python -m monque.worker --include my_tasks --verbose

+By default, Monque will connect to the MongoDB instance on the localhost, using the standard port of 27017.
+Another host/port can be specified via the environment:

+    export MONQUE_MONGO_HOST=mongo.example.com:27020

+As an alternative, the mongo host/port can be given as arguments when instantiating the Monque class:

+    from monque import Monque
+    q = Monque('mongo.host'='mongo.example.com',
+               'mongo.port'=27020)

 Why
 ====================